Cloud-CV/EvalAI/README.md

     ```

-8. Open a new terminal window with node(6.9.2) and ruby(gem) install on your machine and type
+8. Open a new terminal window with node(6.9.2) and ruby(gem) installed on your machine and type

     ```
     npm install